PKING1501/Car-Rental-System/README.md

 # Car-Rental-System
 CS253 (Software Development) Programming Assignment 1

+### Running the Program

+To run the program seamlessly, ensure you have an optimal C++ compiler installed for your Visual Studio Code environment.
+Additionally, the code can also be conveniently executed on online compilers such as onlinegdb.com and programmiz.

+Before running the program, make sure to include the necessary libraries as mentioned in the code.
+If any issues arise during the execution, feel free to contact me:

+- **CSE Email:** pk@cse.iitk.ac.in
+- **IITK Email:** premk22@iitk.ac.in

 ## Program Overview

 **1. Unique Email IDs:** The system ensures that both customers and employees have unique email IDs upon registration.